HowToDoInJava

 The preceding class file contains a single test method that takes one parameter as input.
 The said test method on execution prints the parameter value that is passed onto the console using the System.out.println method.

 The parameter value is passed to the test method using the parameter named optional-value from the XML file.
-An optional value for the said parameter is defined using the @Optional annotation against the said parameter.

 In this testng.xml file has two tests defined above.
-No parameter is defined in the first test where as the second test declares a parameter named ‘optional-value‘ in it.
+No parameter is defined in the first test whereas the second test declares a parameter named ‘optional-value‘ in it.

 <suite name="Optional test Suite" verbose="1">